 - Plan to pursue a college education to teach in K-12 schools

 The Society of American Military Engineers Scholarship: The Society of American Military Engineers (SAME), Rock Island Post, has a scholarship trust fund to encourage and support talented students in their pursuit of careers in engineering and the physical sciences.
 One-year scholarships will be awarded at the $1,000 level to a combination of graduating high school seniors and student members of the University of Iowa SAME Student Post.
 SAME will award the scholarships to the students who best fit the criteria.
 More Information and application: Here.
-Deadline: March 26
+Deadline: March 25

-SFM Foundation Scholarship: The SFM Foundation/Kids Chance provides scholarships to students whose parents were killed or seriously injured in workplace accidents while working for Minnesota or Iowa employers.
+SFM Foundation Scholarship: The SFM Foundation/Kids Chance provides scholarships to students whose parents were killed or seriously injured in workplace accidents while working for Minnesota or Iowa' employers.
 Scholarships are awarded up to a maximum of $10,000 a year, and are renewable for two years for a 2-year program, and up to 5 years for a bachelor’s degree.
 More information and application: Here.
 Deadline: March 31

 Brian Pearson Memorial Scholarship: In honor of former Iowa State University basketball player Brian Pearson, who died of brain cancer in the fall of 1997, the Iowa Games began awarding the Brian Pearson Memorial Scholarship in 1998.
 One $1,000 scholarship annually will be awarded to one male and one female Iowan.
 Throughout the selection process, the degree of participation in the Iowa Games will be given consideration, as well as the applicant’s display of character.
 Eligible recipients for the 2021 scholarship are those students who will be in their junior or senior year of high school during the 2020-2021 school year.
 More Details and Scholarship Application: Here.
-Deadline: April 5
+Deadline: April 4

 Matt Bertell Memorial Scholarship: The Bertell family is pleased to announce a scholarship in Matt Bertell’s name.
 Matt Bertell was born and raised in Iowa City.
 Matt graduated from West High School in Iowa City in 2016.
 Matt loved bowling and bowled all 4 years of high school on the West High bowling team.
 After graduation from West High, Matt went on to the University of Iowa, where he was a Sport Management Major, and also bowled competitively on the University of Iowa Bowling Club team.

 The Scholarship will be awarded annually, with at least one $1,000 award, or two $500 awards (to multiple recipients).
-Additional scholarship awards will be presented, any year that additional funds are available for distribution.
+Additional scholarship awards will be presented any year when additional funds are available for distribution.
 The scholarship award decisions will be made and communicated by May 3rd each year, with tuition payments made directly to the attending institution(s) that fall (August/September), before the tuition payments are due.
-Additional information is available at https://www.facebook.
+Additional information is available here and the scholarship application is available here.